OpenPrinting/ps-printer-app/README.md

   PostScript code into the PPD file, together with the queriable option.
   These queries are supported by the web interface of the Printer Application.

+- Available printer devices are discovered (and used) with CUPS' backends and not with PAPPL's own backends.
+This way quirk workarounds for USB printers with compatibility problems are used (and are editable) and PostScript output can get sent to the printer via IPP, IPPS (encrypted!), and LPD in addition to socket (usually port 9100).
+The SNMP backend can get configured (community, address scope).

+- If you have an unusual system configuration or a personal firewall your printer will perhaps not get discovered.
+In this situation the fully manual "Network Printer" entry in combination with the hostname/IP field can be helpful.

 ### Remark